HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - Any stock mounting and appearing rebound adjustable replacement shock allowed.
 No air shocks allowed.
 One shock per wheel.
 All shocks must mount in factory location using factory bolt holes.
 All shocks must maintain their factory designed rubber insulators.
 No bump stops, frame stops or suspension limiters of any kind allowed.

-- Post Race Shock Buy Out – $50/per shock claim rule.
+Post Race Shock Buy Out – $50/per shock claim rule.
 Buyer must buy all four shocks at time of protest.
 All four shocks must be delivered to tech official undamaged and fully functional.
 Any person that does not submit to the claim rule will be Disqualified, NO Points, NO Money.
 Also, they will not be allowed to bring those shocks back at any time.
+Huntsville Speedway also reserves the right of purchase all competing shocks in this division at any time to preserve equal and fair competition.

 - Pinion angle can be adjusted.
 Only by drilling upper control arms at rear end.
 Adjustment holes must be reinforced with washer and securely welded.